Home

 Code of Conduct:

 1. Trip participants are required to act in a respectful way towards other trip participants and other people that are encountered on the trip.
 The behavior of each trip participant reflects upon the Club as a whole.
 The Club has a long reputation within the ski and tour operator industry as a well-mannered club.
-Drunk, disorderly, or abusive conduct that adversely affects the other participant's ability to enjoy the trip, will not be tolerated on Club trips.
+Drunk, disorderly, abusive, or even unfriendly conduct that adversely affects the other participant's ability to enjoy the trip, will not be tolerated on Club trips.

 2. If a trip participant fails to abide by the above policy then they risk being banned from future Club trips.

-[page last updated: 07/17/2011 ]
+[page last updated: 06/19/2023 ]

 For problems or questions regarding this web site, send email to: